kwdChan/game-infiltration/README.md

 - The player get more scores per second if there're more soldiers on the screen

 ## Status
-- Some base game mechanics are there but there's no art.
-- Currently working working on the character art
-  - Learning to draw animated characters at the moment :)
-  - The next version will just be moving skeletons
+- Used free assets for character arts
+- Randomise enemy moving speed and vision range

 ## To be implemented
 - Soldiers
-- Randomise enemy moving speed and vision range
 - Randomise spawn timing
 - Background art